SimonMoynihan33/KVRN-Apparel/README.md

 #### Design Submission and Community Engagement
 - **User Design Submission**: Users can submit designs for potential feature on products, with selected designs earning royalties.
 This feature fosters community engagement and encourages creativity.
-- **Contest and Updates**: The competition feature lets users view their own submissions, while admin can monitor and manage submissions.
+- **Contest and Updates**: The competition feature lets users view their own submissions and update them before they are being reviewed, while admin can monitor and manage submissions.

 ### 3. Optional Features for Future Iterations